nvs/gem-leaderboards/README.md

 Be sure that both your maze and the open board are in your screenshot.
 Your player name, the time of finish, and the game identifier must be visible.
-The identifier is used to pair a screenshot pair with a replay.
+The identifier is used to pair a screenshot with a replay.

 ### Replay